 |-||Wastewater treatment plants

 |2 Nov.||Field trip 1 (*)||-||Field trip 2 (*)||-||Field trip 3 (*)|

 & the environment

 |-||-||-||Final exam assigned

-(*) Students gathered in three groups (Groups 1, 2 & 3) take turn participating in three different field trips: Visit of the local wastewater treatment plant, campus tour of energy-efficient buildings, and tour of the Dartmouth Organic Farm.
+(*) Students gathered in three groups (Groups 1, 2 & 3) take turn participating in three different field trips: Hanover water reclamation plant, Life-Sciences Center building on campus, and Dartmouth Organic Farm.